tdaff/fapswitch/doc/userguide.rst

   * Put the atom type in the `_atom_site_description` field.
   * Assign atom types based on the UFF to work with the atom types on the functional groups.
+  * To utilise the typing information use `file` option for connectivity and no bond perception will be carried out.
   * These get passed through to the output file.
   * Must be added manually::